Decomputeur/decomputeur.github.io/_posts/2024-10-09-Remove-Old-Powershell-Modules.md

 categories: [PowerShell]
 tags: [powershell]
 ---
-When are are using Powershell alot, you sometimes will come to a point where you have several versions of the same module installed.
+When you are using Powershell alot, you sometimes will come to a point where you have several versions of the same module installed.
 These multiple versions can sometimes hold you back from using the correct version of the module.
 These duplicates can be easily removed using the following very small powershell script.
 ```powershell